 Magnificent Megafauna

-Baja California Sur, Mexico and Northwest Cape, Australia
+Baja California Sur, Mexico; Northwest Cape, Australia and Moorea, French Polynesia

 In Cabo Pulmo National Park, we geared up for our first dive of the day.
 I was a little disappointed at first—the dive site known for bull shark encounters was unavailable.
 The park limits how many people can dive each site and how often, to help protect the marine life.
 But our dive instructor mentioned we might still get lucky at the site we were heading to.